jMotif/SAX/README.md

 1.0 Building
 ------------
-The code is written in Java and I use maven to build it:
+The code is written in Java and I use maven to build it.
+Use the profile `single` to build an executable jar containing all the dependencies:

 	$ mvn package -P single

 	[INFO] Scanning for projects...
 	[INFO] ------------------------------------------------------------------------
 	[INFO] Building jmotif-sax
 	[INFO]    task-segment: [package]

 	...

 	[INFO] Building jar: /media/Stock/git/jmotif-sax/target/jmotif-sax-1.0.1-SNAPSHOT-jar-with-dependencies.jar
 	[INFO] ------------------------------------------------------------------------
 	[INFO] BUILD SUCCESSFUL